MicrosoftDocs/power-platform/power-platform/admin/legacy-capacity-storage.md

 ---
-title: "Legacy storage capacity  | MicrosoftDocs"
+title: Legacy storage capacity
-description: Legacy storage model details. ms.date: 06/08/2021 ms.reviewer: ""
+description: Learn more about the legacy storage model details. ms.date: 08/01/2024 ms.reviewer: sericks ms.topic: conceptual
-ms.topic: conceptual
 author: sericks007
 ms.subservice: admin
 ms.author: sericks
 search.audienceType:
   - admin
+contributors:
+- ianceicys-msft
 ---

 # Legacy storage capacity

 In April 2019, we introduced Microsoft Dataverse capacity storage that is optimized for relational data, attachments, and audit logs.
 If you purchased storage before April 2019, you're using the legacy licensing model for storage discussed in this article.